aholdahl/react-sample-project/README.md

 # USING THIS REPO AS A TEMPLATE

-Open the repo in Github: https://github.com/aholdahl/react-sample-project Click Clone or Download, then click Download ZIP
+Open the repo in Github: https://github.com/aholdahl/react-sample-project Click Clone or Download, then click Download ZIP.
-Unzip the file and rename it
+Unzip the file and rename it.
-Create your database and table(s) in Postico
+Create your database and table(s) in Postico.
-Update database.sql to reflect the SQL code to create the database and tables for the initial setup of your project Update pool.js to reflect the applicable database name Update sample.router.js to reflect the applicable table name in queryText In Terminal, run the following commands:
+Update database.sql to reflect the SQL code to create the database and tables for the initial setup of your project.
+Update pool.js to reflect the applicable database name.
+Update sample.router.js to reflect the applicable table name in queryText.
+In Terminal, run the following commands:

     npm install